-If you’re going in with a group of people, place the items into a big laundry basket.
+If you’re going in with a group of people, place the items into a big laundry basket or a sturdy canvas laundry bag.
 You could put cleaning supplies in a bucket, group kitchen items inside a large pot, or fill a reusable shopping bag with pantry staples.

 Oh, and before you go shopping?
 Check your own cupboards.
 You might be able to put together an apartment starter kit from things you already have.